 As an employer, you will likely be asked to provide work references for employees when they leave their job.
 Do you know the difference between a simple and detailed reference?
 Do you know what the key elements are?
 Do you know what your legal obligations are?
 This article will answer all of those questions, as well as provide you with tips and examples for writing a good job reference for...

-In application procedures, soft skills like these are often specifically sought after: Are you particularly team-oriented, ambitious, critical, empathetic, communicative, and well organized?
+Are you particularly team-oriented, ambitious, critical, empathetic, communicative, and well organized?
 Can you present well, manage your working hours, learn new skills, and work independently?
 Are you resilient, curious, self-reflective, and engaged?
 Almost every employer asks these questions when looking for new employees.
-It is therefore important to know the definition and types of soft skills if you want to be successful in the labor market.
+In application procedures, soft skills like these are often specifically sought after and almost every employer asks these questions when looking for new employees.
+These soft skills are not usually certified, but they have a significant impact on your character, Iit is therefore important to know the definition and types of soft skills if you want to be successful in the labor market.